Quantum $K$-invariants via Quot schemes II: Vafa--Intriligator type formula

 Consider the $T$-action on $\quot_{d}:=\quot_d(\bP^1,N,r)$ induced by the standard $T=(\C^*)^{N}$-action on $\mathcal{O}_{\bP^1}^{\oplus N}$.
 Set $[N]=\{1,2,\dots,N\}$.
 The fixed loci of this action is parameterized by pairs $(\vec{d}, I)$, where $\vec{d}=(d_1,\dots, d_r)$ with $|\vec{d}|=d_1+\cdots+d_r=d$, and $I\subseteq [N]$ is a subset of size $r$.
 Moreover, the fixed loci are isomorphic to products of projective spaces:

 The factor $\mathbb{P}^{d_i}$ corresponds to the Hilbert scheme of $d_i$ points parameterizing short exact sequences such that $T_i$ is a torsion sheaf of length $d_i$.
-The corresponding point in the fixed locus $\fix_{\vec{d},I}$ is where
+The corresponding point in the fixed locus $\fix_{\vec{d},I}$ is represented by where

 Let $\mathcal{K}_i$ and $\mathcal{T}_i$ denote the tautological subbundle and the quotient bundle on $\mathbb{P}^{d_i}\times \mathbb{P}^1$.
 We shall use the same notation for their pullback to $\fix_{\vec{d},I}\times\mathbb{P}^1$.
 Note that